Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Research of System Physical Characteristics

 \subsubsection{Local Case}

-Now let us consider the local QFT and calculate the first terms of vacuum energy for Klein-Gordon propagator.
-We consider the usual cut-off regularization of Gaussian theory Green function with Heaviside theta-function.
-Namely:
+Now let us consider the local QFT and calculate the first terms of vacuum energy density for the Klein--Gordon propagator.
+We consider the usual cut-off regularization of Gaussian theory Green function with Heaviside step function, i.e. sharp cut-off: